DavidFirth/alt3/docs/_pages/leagues/england-championship.md

 <!-- Derby and Reading were subject to points deductions (21 and 6 pts respectively).
 These have been accounted for in the _Rate_ calculation. -->

+Currently Wigan are subject to 3-points deduction.
+This has been accounted for in the _Rate_ calculation.

 <style>
 .svg-wrap {
     background-color:red;